andrewmunro/website/src/content/pages/cv.md

 - Lead a small team of architects responsible for the casino frontend platform, driving architectural quality, scalability, and cohesion across multiple engineering squads.
 - Mentor and manage team members, including recruitment and professional development.
 - Established new technical decision-making forums and architectural governance structures.
+- Serve as an **on-call Incident Commander**, coordinating multiple engineering teams during platform outages and driving structured post-incident reviews for resilience improvements.
 - Oversaw strategy and implementation for a major platform transformation, onboarding an internal business onto a shared technology stack.
-- Led initiatives across Kafka ETL pipelines, promotional systems, and personalized customer experiences.
+- Led initiatives across Kafka ETL pipelines, promotional systems, and personalized customer experiences and experimentation.
-- Drove adoption of frontend design systems and modernization across the platform.
+- Drove adoption of frontend design systems, ensuring consistency and modernization across the platform.
-- Served as an **on-call Incident Commander**, coordinating multiple engineering teams during platform outages and driving structured post-incident reviews for resilience improvements.

 ---